aham-oudeis/Training/launch_school/RB120-OOP/Notes/interview_prep/polymorphism.md

 For instance: [1, "2", [3, 4], "hi "].map {|item| item *  2}

 In this example, all the array items respond to the `*` method.
-It doesn't matte what class they belong to as long as they all respond to the `*` method invocation with `2` passed in as an argument.
-They have radicallly different implementation.
+It doesn't matter what class they belong to as long as they all respond to the `*` method invocation with `2` passed in as an argument.
 This is polymorophism.

 # types of polymorophsm
 1. through inheritance: related types; common interface